Slowburn-Movies/slowburn-movies.github.io/_posts/2026-03-12-wuthering-heights.md

 other_ratings:
   - author: "cale"
     rating: 4.5
-    verdict: "Having not read the book and not liking Saltburn, I was completely blown away.
+    verdict: "Having not read the book and disliking Saltburn, I was completely blown away.
 I felt genuine heartache and couldn't stop thinking about it.
 I have a new appreciation for Fennel as a highly intentional and thoughtful filmmaker."

 view_link: https://www.wutheringheightsfilm.com/